StrangeBeeCorp/docs/docs/thehive/how-to/functions.md

 ```

 TheHive will take your input (the body of the http call), the definition of your function and execute the function with the input.
-It will the respond to the http call with the data returned by the function.
+It will respond to the http call with the data returned by the function.

 ## Example: Create an alert from a Splunk alert